Rome wasn’t built in a day, you guys, and the plans weren’t drawn up that quickly either.

 #FunFact: I have never written a perfect fight scene on the first try.

 Of course, that shouldn’t BE a fun fact, because I totally wrote 2,000 words about how I think writing fight scenes are can be traumatic, featuring tips on how they can also not be that.
-You can read my rambles on the matter HERE.

 The thing about your first draft as that it serves as the structure to your story.
 If you’re the kind of person who’s inclined to outline before you start writing (which I am NOT, and more on Planning vs. Pantsing another day), then your first draft is what we can consider to be Outline 2.0.